Lobe den Herrn, meine Seele, BWV 69a: Music

 Bach reflected the duality within the words of the psalm in the opening chorus by creating a double fugue.
-Both themes of the movement in D Major are handled separately first and then combined.
+Both themes of the movement in D Major are handled separately and then combined.
 In the first aria, a pastoral movement, the tenor is accompanied by oboe da caccia, recorder and bassoon.
-In a later version around 1727 Bach changed the instrumentation to alto, oboe and violin, possibly because he did not have players at hand for the first woodwind setting.
+In a later version, around 1727, Bach changed the instrumentation to alto, oboe and violin, possibly because he did not have players at hand for the first woodwind setting.
 In the second aria the contrast of Leiden (suffering) and Freuden (joy) is expressed by chromatic, first down, then up, and vivid coloraturas.
-The closing chorale is the same as the one of Weinen, Klagen, Sorgen, Zagen, BWV 12, of 1714, but for no apparent reason without the obbligato violin.
+The closing hymn is the same as the one of Weinen, Klagen, Sorgen, Zagen, BWV 12, of 1714, but for no apparent reason without the obbligato violin.